gigouni/typescript-learning/README.md

 npm start
 ```

-Now, you just jave to compile the `.ts` files to see the result into your browser without refreshing the page
+Now, you just have to compile the `.ts` files to see the result into your browser without refreshing the page

 ## 1.5.
 Types

 ### 1.5.1.
 Core types

-- Core datatypes from JavaScript + TypeScript datatypes + custom datatypes
 - `number`: integers, floats, negative integers (1, 5.3, -10)
 - `string`: text values ('Hi', "Hi", `Hi`)
 - `boolean`: true or false, no "truthy"/"falsy" values like 0